 I’ve observed over the years that most companies tend to follow the same course.

 Someone has an idea for a new product.
-They’re passionate about that idea and product.
+They’re passionate about the idea and product.
 So passionate that they spend time and money to start a business.
 Product quality and customer satisfaction is the most important thing and they’ll do anything to keep their customers happy.

 The company is sold again.
 Perhaps it becomes part of a larger company.
 Just another department or product line.
 Quality is important, but maybe not as important as the bottom line.
 The company talks the talk but may be lax in walking the walk.

 If a company goes through enough of these cycles, product quality begins to suffer to the extent that customers begin going elsewhere.